ninebillionnamesofgod/Documentation/README.md

 This Organisation has 4 repositories uploaded so Far.

 godio-google-watson
-godio-google-watson uses google speech API and IBM watson API to find instances of God in the .mp3 file.
+uses google speech API and IBM watson API to find instances of God in the .mp3 file.